Away from the Buzz

 Peng Chau Island

 This small island preserved a lot of its rural charm.
 It might not be at the top of the list of places to visit in Hong Kong for many tourists, however it has more authentic and local feel.
-When the noise of Kowloon is becoming too much the places like Peng Chau Island are perfect to just sit down on a beach or grab a coffee with friends.
+When the noise of Kowloon is becoming too much the places like Peng Chau Island are perfect.
+You can just sit down on a beach or grab a coffee with friends.
 Believe it or not there is a French café there.
 Les Copains D’abord.
 Right on!
 What a name… I have nothing else to add.